WATERFALL

 RISKS & IMPACTS

 Fracked gas pipelines and compressor stations can introduce significant risks in communities, including the potential for explosions, fires, toxic leaks, greenhouse gas emissions, localized acid rain and long-term health hazards like respiratory illnesses.
-The pipeline would cut through 125 miles of wild rivers and forests in New York and Pennsylvania and provide a corridor of power for AI data centers – along with fracked gas power plants, deafening compressor stations and acid rains that will destroy our way of life and the health of our ecosystems.
+Pipelines also provide corridors of power for AI data centers – along with fracked gas power plants, deafening compressor stations and acid rains that will destroy our way of life and the health of our ecosystems.

 Health Effects of Compressor Station Emissions - FracTracker.org